juju/docs/src/en/getting-started.md

 </table>

 After you press `Deploy changes` you can adjust your model name and choose a cloud.
 When you select a cloud, you will be guided through the process of entering credentials for it.

 ## Prepare your cloud credentials

-We recommend that you use each public cloud's identity and access management (IAM) tool to generate a new set of credentials exclusively for use with JAAS.
+We recommend that you generate a new set of credentials exclusively for use with JAAS.
+Typically, this involves downloading a file from your chosen cloud's web console.

 See [Cloud credentials][credentials] for more information, along with the following links for your specific cloud:

 - [Amazon Web Services][aws-creds]
 - [Microsoft Azure][azure-creds]
-- [Google Compute Engine][gce-creds].
+- [Google Compute Engine][gce-creds]

 ## Deploy

-Click on `Deploy` to confirm your cloud information and build your model.
+Click on `Deploy` to confirm your cloud information and build your model (and its applications).

-Deploying takes a few minutes - in this period, instances are being created in the cloud, software is being installed, applications are being related to each other and configuration is being applied.
+Deploying takes a few minutes - during this time, instances are being created in the cloud, software is being installed, applications are being related to each other and configuration is being applied.